gearglow/ReptiliaWithATwist/The List - Notes.md

 - [ ] Talk to Janet about the Triwizard Tournament and fallout thereof
 - [ ] Leverage being roped into the Tournament to become emancipated
 - [ ] Take over the affairs of House Potter
+- [ ] Find and read Battle Magic For Bad Bitches
-- [ ] Find and read Magician, Heal Thyself
+- [ ] Find and read Magica Obscura: Shadow Magic, Necromancy, And Other 'Dark' Arts The Ministry Doesn't Want You To Know
 - [ ] Find and read Curse-Breaking For Fun and Profit
-- [ ] Find and read Battle Magic For Bad Bitches
-- [ ] Find and read Magica Obscura: Shadow Magic, Necromancy, And Other Arts The Ministry Doesn't Want You To Know
 - [ ] Find and read Elysia's Combat Style: Stage 4
 - [ ] Find and read The Horcrux-Hunting Handbook
   - [ ] Seek & Destroy the horcrux in Slytherin's Locket